SIOCODE-Open/perfect-micro-services/README.md

 ## What we have achieved

 Because we have templatized all of our boilerplate code, whenever we extend the `micro-services.pdata.yaml` file, we are generating _all of the boilerplate code_ associated with the service package, its client package, and its tests.
-This is a _huge time saver_, and it ensures that all of our micro-services are _consistent_ in terms of their structure.
+This is a _huge time saver_, and it ensures that all of our microservices are _consistent_ in terms of their structure.

 ## Scaling up even more

-We have now created two micro-services, and we have a _scalable way_ to create more.
-Let's add a few new micro-services to our `micro-services.pdata.yaml` file, namely the `multiplier` and `divider` services.
+We have now created two microservices, and we have a _scalable way_ to create more.
+Let's add a few new microservices to our `micro-services.pdata.yaml` file, namely the `multiplier` and `divider` services.

 ```yaml
   - name: multiplier